Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 ![The Distribution tab of the Comparison Chart displays the distribution of population parameters in all populations.](../assets/images/part-3/PK-Sim_CreateSimulation_ComparisonPopulations_Distribution.png)

-- You can then select the analysis type for your comparison from the **Analysis** button and then proceed with selection output and grouping criteria as secribed above.
+- You can then select the analysis type for your comparison from the **Analysis** button and then proceed with selection output and grouping criteria as described above.

 {% hint style="note" %}
 For a comparison of populations, only the intersecting set of output appears, e.g. if you selected venous plasma concentrations as output in all populations, it appears in the list of **Outputs** in the time profile analysis tab.